-Awarded 89 points and Recommended status by Decanter in their January 2020 edition article, Top Washington (State) Buys (see blue link below).
+The 2017 vintage was awarded 89 points and Recommended status by Decanter in their January 2020 edition article, Top Washington (State) Buys (see blue link below).

 As the maker puts it: "It takes an unconventional winemaker to make a totally unexpected dry Riesling.
 One night, Charles was eating Chinese takeout and watching a fight scene in a notorious martial arts film when he had an idea: a killer white wine made to be paired with Asian food.
 Just like that, Kung Fu Girl was born.
 And it’s been kicking ass and taking names ever since".